American Whiskey - Glen Thunder

 First Impression: Unmistakably corn whiskey.
 Wonderful full ground grain / corn smell, sweet and full of promise.
 Cornbread muffins baked with bacon grease smell (which is a wonderful thing).

-Drinks: A Manhattans (a perfect - which uses 1/2oz red & 1/2 oz white vermouth with 3-4 oz whiskey and angostura bitters) was delicious!
+Drinks: A Manhattan (a perfect - which uses 1/2 oz red & 1/2 oz white vermouth with 3-4 oz whiskey and angostura bitters) was delicious!
 It was golden corn yellow and tasted like the drink was lightly dusted with corn meal.
 Old Fashioned was like a spiced candy corn with lemon.
 Deadly smooth and seductive.
 Lighter and slightly less complex than a rye or bourbon - but that could be a good thing for some and refreshing change for others.
 Would also work well paired with meat of fish in a good meal.

 Cigars: Something mild so as not to lose the nuances.
 Small natural wrapper cigar.

 Final Thoughts: A outstanding corn whiskey that is 1/2 the cost of the competition and a excellent product on its own - never mind the fact it is amazingly cheap by comparison.
 Full of flavor and mixing potential.
+Can't say enough good things about the new incarnation

 Bottle: clear glass shows the whiskey to excellent effect.
 Simple graphics printed directly.